jonathandean/On-The-Rocks/README.md

 The nested style is important because it preserves the comments at the top that WordPress needs in order for it to be a valid theme.
 If you know how to use compressed and also preserve these, please let me know!

 More information at http://sass-lang.com/

+See the section "Some tips on using LiveReload" if you are a LiveReload user

 Use as a git submodule
 ======================